 Broken Torsion Spring

 Depending on its size and weight, your door may have one or two torsion springs on each side.
 These springs are responsible for bearing the door’s weight and opening and closing your door.
-If you can’t keep your garage door open or won’t open, the torsion springs have likely snapped.
+If you cannot keep your garage door open or will not open, the torsion springs have likely snapped.
 Another symptom is when your garage door will open a few inches before coming to a halt.
 The most obvious sign that your torsion spring has snapped is when you see a visible gap between the coils.
 When this is the case, your spring is damaged and needs garage door spring replacement.